duduxico-dungeonmite/fedora-update/README.md

 - Package cache cleanup
 - Checks for reboots if needed!

+# RUST PORT IN DEVELOPMENT.
+## If you are intrested in downloading fedora-update, PLEASE install the Bash (vibe coded) version first.

 ## Requirements

 - Fedora (This was built using Fedora 44 KDE)